-The origin is the most important factor.
-All call costs to both 1300 and 1800 depends on the origin of the caller and/or whether the call is made from a mobile or landline.
+The origin is the most crucial factor.
+All call costs to both 1300 and 1800 depending on the origin of the caller and/or whether the call is made from a mobile or landline.

 |2||Enables the account holder to save cost on phone bills||No savings on phone bills.|

 |3||Suitable for small to midsize organisations||Suitable for large organizations|

 |4||Cheaper for customers compared to mobile numbers or landline numbers from outside the local area, but could prevent contact from certain callers due to economic reasons.||Free for all callers.
 No economic barrier to customer interaction.|

 Finding the type of virtual number that is right for your business depends on the size of your business, the volume of inbound calls expected and your revenue.
 Because the call rates of 1300 are shared between the account holder and the caller, these numbers are a perfect fit for small to medium-sized enterprises that do not want to incur significant monthly telephone bills.
 However, since these numbers are not free to call, some customers may not call unless they are willing to bear the cost.

 On the other hand, 1800 numbers are free to call (Toll-free numbers), which removes any financial barrier to customer interaction.
 The call rates are paid solely by the Account holder and are particularly suitable for big corporations, government organizations that are not on a budget.

 To help you decide which number that is suitable for you, VoIPLine Telecoms have an unlimited pool of 1300 and 1800 numbers on different call plans and at competitive rates which can increase your business reach.

 The Cloud Hosted PBX presented on a web-friendly graphic user interface empowers you to choose whether you want to connect your 1300 or 1800 number to a SIP Trunk, PSTN line or IVR by merely dragging and clicking your mouse.